 Vladimir Saldana learned a lot about himself—and the world—during a semester spent studying at the University of Barcelona.
 He discovered how much he loves traveling.
 He realized he makes friends easily and can adapt to new situations quickly.

-and minoring in Spanish, the experience of studying overseas has helped expand his view of global business and cultures.
+For Saldana, who pursued a dual concentration in finance and management and minoring in Spanish, the experience of studying overseas has helped expand his view of global business and cultures.

 A native of Santo Domingo in the Dominican Republic, Saldana moved to Lowell when he was 10.
 He spoke no English when he arrived, but learned fast, moving into mainstream classes within eight months.
 He enrolled at Greater Lowell Technical High School because he wanted to learn to fix cars.
 However, after realizing the smell of motor oil made him sick, he switched to the office technology program and found his passion.
 He went on to Middlesex Community College, earning an associate’s degree in business administration.

 Originally, Saldana wanted to go to college in Boston, but UMass Lowell made sense for him financially.
 The decision has worked out better than he expected.